Most people with a heart condition will be able to drive

 guidelines on being fit to drive, as well as how soon you can

-return to driving following a heart procedure, heart surgery or a
+return to driving following a new diagnosis or treatment of a heart

 speak to your GP or call the DVLA on 0300

-suffer from a medical condition that might suddenly cause you to
+medical condition that might suddenly cause you to lose control

-outs, you should stop driving and seek advice from your doctor
+Refrain from driving and seek advice from your

-Do I need to let the DVLA know about my heart condition?
+Do I need to let the DVLA know?

 To find out if you need to tell the DVLA about your medical

 condition or about a change in your health, visit Directgov.
-If you do
+If you have

 which you can download from the website.

-condition if you hold a licence to drive a large goods
+heart condition if you hold a licence to drive an LGV or a PCV as

-will help the DVLA decide whether you can keep your licence.
-Visit
+of these tests will help the DVLA decide whether you can still

 Directgov or call the DVLA on 0300 790 6807, or write to them